Daniel1O24/OTX/README.md

 Features
 1. support Pulse count, False Positive, validation, Location, ASN, Indicator Facts and Related Tags of IP address thread intelligence from OTX
 2. resilience design: if the tool gets one part of threat intelligence of IP address from OTX fail, it will still get other parts; if it gets the whole thread inelligence of one IP address fail, it will still get other IP addresses' thread intelligence.
-3. the results is saved to safe CSV file, not Excel.
+3. the results are saved to safe CSV file, not Excel file.

 Installation
 1. download and install Python 3.10 (other python3 version may also work, But I only tested on Python 3.10)